First Russian circumnavigation: Return of the Nadezhda

 Transition through the South China Sea in the typhoon season was quite dangerous.
 On March 1, the island Krakatoa got visible, and the crew discovered a safe passage nearby.
 Leaving the Sunda Strait, the sloop Nadezhda was able to cope with the current that carried it to the reefs only because of a rising wind.
 The sloop reached the Indian Ocean on March 3.
 During the massive storm on March 11, the topmast on the Neva was damaged, while a jibboom got cracked on the Nadezhda.
-On April 2, when sloops passed the meridian of St. Petersburg, lieutenant Petr Golovachev tried to commit suicide, but, for some reason, missed a shot.
+On April 2, when sloops passed the meridian of St. Petersburg, lieutenant Petr Golovachev tried to commit suicide, but missed the shot.
 Doctor Espenberg was the first one who reacted to the sound of a shot and on the smell of gunpowder.
 On April 15 Nadezhda parted with Neva, and, besides, Krusenstern realized that it was a conscious decision of Lisyansky to take another course.
 In four days Krusenstern rounded the Cape of Good Hope, and on May 3 he arrived in the Saint Helena island, transitioning from Macau in 79 days.

 Lieutenant Levenstern was the first who went ashore, bringing with him the news about the war between Russia and France.
 In the morning on May 4, Ratmanov and Krusenstern were going to visit the shore, and Golovachev was on duty and "as usual and with a cheerful look" reported to them.
-At 10 am, Tilesius also left the sloop and said to the commander and the first assistant that 29-year-old Golovachev committed suicide.
-According to the diaries of Levenstern, he shoot himself in the face and badly disfigured it.
+Later that day, Tilesius also left the sloop and said to the commander and the first assistant that 29-year-old Golovachev committed suicide.
+According to the diaries of Levenstern, he shot himself in the face.
 According to Ratmanov and Levenstern, while being on the Marquesas Islands, Golovachev took the Rezanov's side and was counting on a career in the RAC.
 However, as a result, he quarrelled with the officers who saw in him the ambassador's henchman.
 Probably, he thought about a suicide while being in China, because he made presents with his monogram for many officers.
 Before his last act, he left accusatory letters to Krusenstern, Tilesius and Romberg, and enclosed a letter to the emperor in a packet with a message to Krusenstern.
 Levenstern described in his diary the content of the letters to his colleagues.
 After Nadezhda returned to St. Petersburg, Alexander I ordered to burn the Golovachev's letter without opening, and not to conduct any investigations.
 Governor of the island Robert Patton said to Krusenstern that person who experienced melancholia could not be considered as a suicidal.
 Thus, the Anglican priest buried Golovachev with military honours, leaving the Latin epitaph composed by Espenberg on the tombstone.